-Athlete is identified as needing counseling: Has positive drug screen, or Self-refers Ļ Athletic director and head athletic trainer: • Explain the counseling process to athlete • Arrange for athlete to meet with JCCC counselor + JCCC counselor meets with athlete to: Interview athlete regarding drug history Facilitate referral of athlete to JCCC Student Assistance Program Explain counselor monitoring of treatment plan • Have student sign releases of information for: Counselor and head athletic trainer to receive copy of initial treatment nlan developed through the Student Assistance Program pian Head athletic trainer to release information to athletic director and heat d coach regarding athlete's completion of treatment plan and/or readiness to re competition Ļ Athlete meets with Student Assistance Program counselor for: Assessment and development of initial treatment plan Referral to treatment programs/providers and self-help groups as needed Ļ Student Assistance Program counselor contacts JCCC counselor and head athletic trainer to: Provide information of athlete's attendance and participation in Student Assista • Provide a copy of initial treatment plan developed for athlete nce Progran Ļ CCC 6 ounselor monitors athlete's treatment progress & notifies head athletic trainer of any pertinent developments in the athlete's progress: • The athlete is ready for return to competition when athlete provides documenta tion to JCCC 0 counselor and head athletic trainer of: ✓ Completion of treatment plan, or Making significant progress that indicates readiness to return to competi counselor will continue to monitor progress. tion, and • 1 That the athlete is not ready for return to competition because: Athlete has not participated in treatment plan, or
+Athlete is identified as needing counseling:

+- · Has positive drug screen, or - Self-refers

+Athletic director and head athletic trainer:

+- Explain the counseling process to athlete - Arrange for athlete to meet with JCCC counselor

+JCCC counselor meets with athlete to:

+- Interview athlete regarding drug history - Facilitate referral of athlete to JCCC Student Assistance Program - Explain counselor monitoring of treatment plan - · Have student sign releases of information for: - ✓ Counselor and head athletic trainer to receive copy of initial treatment plan developed through the Student Assistance Program - Head athletic trainer to release information to athletic director and head coach regarding athlete's completion of treatment plan and/or readiness to return to competition
-✓ Athlete has not completed treatment plan.
-9/11

-${\rm Page}11$
+Athlete meets with Student Assistance Program counselor for:

+- Assessment and development of initial treatment plan - Referral to treatment programs/providers and self-help groups as needed

+Student Assistance Program counselor contacts JCCC counselor and head athletic trainer to:

+- Provide information of athlete's attendance and participation in Student Assistance Program - Provide a copy of initial treatment plan developed for athlete

+JCCC counselor monitors athlete's treatment progress & notifies head athletic trainer of any pertinent developments in the athlete's progress:

+- The athlete is ready for return to competition when athlete provides documentation to JCCC counselor and head athletic trainer of: - ✓ Completion of treatment plan, or - Making significant progress that indicates readiness to return to competition, and counselor will continue to monitor progress. - That the athlete is not ready for return to competition because: - ✓ Athlete has not participated in treatment plan, or - ✓ Athlete has not completed treatment plan.

 Appendix VII.

-Athlete's Self Reporting Statement Use of Alcohol while under Age Use of Illegal substances other than Alcohol Receiving a Police Citation for the Possession of Illegal Substances or Alcohol while Under Age I, (Print Name) a member of the JCCCteam, certify by my signature below, that I am self-reporting my own use of illegal substances, or of my receiving a police citation for under-age possession of alcohol.
-I am signing this document freely by my own decision as an adult over 18 years of age.
-Illegal substance consumed If a police citation was received: Day and DateApproximate hour citation was received Municipality in which the citation was received (IF KNOWN) Substance in my possession for which I was cited Any other activity for which I was cited along with the MIP (Optional) I am still in possession of the original citation document.
-Yes No If no, what was done with the document?
-I certify that the above information is true and accurate to the best of my knowledge and recollection
+Athlete's Self Reporting Statement

+Use of Alcohol while under Age

+Use of Illegal substances other than Alcohol

+Receiving a Police Citation for the Possession of Illegal Substances or

+Alcohol while Under Age

+I, (Print Name) a member of the JCCC team. certify by my signature below, that I am se If-reporting my own use of illegal substances, alcohol.
+I am signing this document freely by or of my receiving a Illegal substance consumed If a police citation was received: Day and Date Approximate hour citation was receiv ved Municipality in which the citation was rece ived (IF KNOWN) Substance in my possession for which I was s cited Any other activity for which I was cited alor ng with the MIP (Optional) I am still in possession of the original citation on document.
+Yes No If no, what was done with the document? certify that the above information is true a and accurate to the best of my knowledge and recollection Athlete Signature Date -